 - Is an MBA in marketing tough?

-An MBA in marketing is ideal for students seeking a multidisciplinary business degree with an emphasis on marketing.
+MBA marketing programs are ideal for students seeking a multidisciplinary business degree with an emphasis on marketing.
 The degree can be tough for learners without strong statistical, creative, and analytical skills.
 Since classes often cover economics, finance, and accounting, degree-seekers need solid mathematical understanding.

 - How much money can I make with an MBA in marketing?